Some of the top data breaches are;

 Paladin has more than 100 tools under 29 categories, almost everything you need to investigate an incident.
 Autospy is included in the latest version – Paladin 6.

-CAINE (Computer Aided Investigate Environment) is Linux distro that offers the complete forensic platform which has more than 80 tools for you to analyze, investigate and create an actionable report.
+CAINE (Computer Aided Investigate Environment) is a Linux distro that offers the complete forensic platform which has more than 80 tools for you to analyze, investigate, and create an actionable report.

 I hope the above tools help you handle the incident more efficiently and make the investigation process faster.
 You may also be interested in learning computer forensic skills.